Lisa M. Tittemore

 Professional and Community Involvement

 - Member of the Boston Bar Association Council.
 Numerous leadership positions within the BBA, including Co-Chair, Litigation Section.

 - Recognized by World Trademark Review as a recommended individual (2013-2018).

 - Publishes frequently on the topic of intellectual property protection.
 Author of practice guide “Protecting and Enforcing Copyright” (MCLE, Inc., 3rd Edition).

-- Coordinates the firm’s involvement in Citizen Schools 8th Grade Academy; nine years as a tutor of students in Boston Public Schools.
+- Initiated the firm’s involvement in Citizen Schools 8th Grade Academy; over a decade working as a tutor of students in Boston Public Schools.

-- Participates in mentoring activities with Women’s Bar Association of Massachusetts, Tufts Lawyers Association.
+- Participates in mentoring activities, including with Women’s Bar Association of Massachusetts, Tufts Lawyers Association.